-China-led Asian trade bloc pushes ahead as India steps aside
+China-led Asian trade bloc pushes ahead as India drops out

 RCEP originally would have included about 3.6 billion people and encompassed about a third of world trade and global GDP.

-“RCEP will significantly boost the region’s future growth prospects and contribute positively to the global economy,” the statement said.
+“RCEP will significantly boost the region’s future growth prospects and contribute positively to the global economy,” said a statement issued after leaders met.

 Many countries in Asia have forged free trade agreements in and outside the region, including a rival Pacific Rim trade initiative originally championed by the U.S., the Trans-Pacific Partnership.
 Eleven countries remain in that pact after President Donald Trump pulled out shortly after taking office.
 It does not include China.